 - No matter how much I run my sprinkler on my vegetable garden (especially this year in the drought), my plants always seem to be stronger and healthier and grow faster after they have been watered by a storm.

-- Storms seem to clear the air and can bring a refreshing breeze.
+- Storms clear the air and bring a refreshing breeze.

 - The sun returns after a storm.